Book Report #1- Fiction-Recycled Art

 Students should also be prepared to read aloud the last paragraph of their response to literature paper.

-Book Report #4- Series-Diorama
+Book Report #4- Award-Winning-Diorama

 In addition to the response to literature, students will need to create a diorama to go with the book that they read.
 Students may use a shoebox (or any other box) and create a scene inside that goes along with their story.
 For example, if your child wanted to create a diorama based on the book Island of the Blue Dolphins, he/she might put an ocean/island scene inside of his/her box along with Karana, the main character.
 Your child may also glue down sand, shells, a miniature canoe, etc.